cecid/hermes-docs/docs/source/web_service_communication.rst

 Each ``<downloadable_message_id>`` element in the response message represents the identifier of an AS2 message received by Hermes.

+Please note that a message is considered to be downloaded only when the message body has been downloaded by :ref:`as2-2-0-receiver-ws` SOAP web service.
+If your application never calls :ref:`as2-2-0-receiver-ws` SOAP web service to download the messages, the same set of message identifiers will always be retrieved.

 .. _as2-2-0-list-message-rest:

 REST [1]_